-If Accelerated ODR is used, the Board will give the parties deadlines for them to upload their documents to the adjudication page.
+The Board will give the parties deadlines for them to upload their documents to the adjudication page.
 For most appeals, we will usually use simultaneous submissions where both parties have the same deadlines.
-The deadlines will be relatively short (1-2 weeks for their first submission; 1 week for reply to the other party's submission).
+The deadlines will be relatively short (2 weeks for their first submission; 1 week for reply to the other party's submission).
 This is consistent with the objective of this option to provide a quicker process.